RichardHightower/json-parsers-benchmark/README.md

 ##Who wrote the benchmarks?

-Originally they were written by Stephane Landelle.
-He still has a copy.
+They first version was written by Stephane Landelle of Gatling fame.
 Later they were added to by Andrey Bloschetsov for Groovy serialization.
 I added new tests as well.